I work as an independent book editor, line editor, and writing consultant. I

 Line or copyediting

-Sample Editing for fee
+Sample Edit for a fee

 A final read-through of the manuscript when all changes have been made.